-In the next couple of pages, you will receive a visual overview of the rights where Terma may be involved with potential impacts.
-For each of these, a description of the potential impact, who can be affected, as well as the processes we have in place to prevent or mitigate such impacts are described.
+In the next few pages, you will receive a visual overview of the rights where Terma has had actual, potential, or no impacts in FY2021/22.

+For each actual impact, there is a description of the actual impact and the affected stakeholders, as well as how the impact was addressed.
+For each potential impact, there is a description of the potential impact, who could be affected, as well as the processes we have in place to prevent or mitigate such impacts.
+For each no impact, there is a description on why we have identified that we are not likely to cause or contribute to adverse impacts on these rights.
 Moreover, an overall description of how we track and monitor these impacts is described on page 4.